Russia default flag

 BARRIERS TO FORMATION

-• Persons appearing on a money laundering and anti-terrorist financing watch list maintained by the Russian government;
+• Individuals on the government’s money laundering and anti-terrorist financing watch list

-• Organizations that have been suspended under the Law on Countering Extremist Activities;
+• Organizations suspended under the Law on Countering Extremist Activities

-• Persons found by court decision to show signs of participating in extremist activity; and
+• Individuals found by court decision to have participated in extremist activity

 BARRIERS TO OPERATIONS